close print view

 · Check on consumer complaints.
 In addition to checking with the Bureau of Commercial Services for current licensing status and any past disciplinary actions against licensed builders, contact the Better Business Bureau that serves your area and the Attorney General's Consumer Protection Division for a complaint history.

 · Get references.
 Once you have selected a builder you are interested in hiring, ask the builder for a list of other homeowners who have hired the builder for similar projects and contact them before you sign a contract for costly construction work.

 · Get a written contract.
 Do not permit work to start without a signed written contract that includes all verbal promises that were made by the contractor.
-Be sure that the written contract includes a start and completion date, a requirement that the builder obtain all required permits, a breakdown of the costs, payments dates and events that trigger your obligation to make payments, and information about the contractor - including the license number issued by the Department of Labor & Economic Growth, street address, and phone number.
+Be sure that the written contract includes a start and completion date, a requirement that the builder obtain all required permits, a breakdown of the costs, payments dates and events that trigger your obligation to make payments, and information about the contractor - including the license number issued by the Department of Licensing and Regulatory Affairs, street address, and phone number.

 · Read all the small print on any form contract that is supplied by the contractor.
 Never sign any contract until you have reviewed ALL the terms and understand them completely.
 Make sure that there are no empty spaces or check boxes that an unscrupulous contractor might later modify without your knowledge or approval.
 (For example, some contracts may contain check boxes granting the contractor a lien on your home to assure payment.)

 · Be aware of arbitration clauses in your contract.
 A contract may contain a provision requiring you to submit disputes to "alternative dispute resolution" procedures.
 Proper "alternative dispute resolution" provisions (typically mandatory arbitration clauses) that comply with the law are common in consumer contracts, but consumers should always be aware of how arbitration clauses may affect their rights and remedies.